 The town of Gearhart is named after Philip Gearhart, one of the later American arrivals to the Clatsop Plains.
 His steady and smart accumulation of property gave him the land right to one of the largest tracts of land on the North Oregon Coast.
 The true founding fathers of the area, however, were the Clatsop Indians.
-Theirs was the region along the Columbia River, down the Pacific Coast, and back toward the Coastal Range, as established with the other Native American tribes.
+Theirs was the region along the Columbia River, down the Pacific Coast, and back toward the Coastal Range, as established millennia ago, by the Native American tribes.

 Specifically the Clatsop territory encompassed about 1,100 square miles; its northern border, the Columbia River, extended upstream to the Tongue Point area, there forming an eastern border through the Coast Range wilderness to a border at the south, running west to Tillamook Head; its western border, the Pacific Ocean, reached north to the mouth of the Columbia.
-This homeland offered dense forests of fir, pine, spruce and cedar, as well as fertile coastal plains, creating an abundance of game, berries, and edible roots.
-Its waters — the Columbia, streams and lakes, ocean tidal basins — teemed with life including many species of salmon, freshwater fish, and shellfish.
+This homeland offered dense forests of fir, pine, spruce, hemlock and cedar, as well as fertile coastal plains, creating an abundance of game, berries, and edible roots.
+Its fresh water — coming from the Columbia, streams and lakes, ocean tidal basins — teemed with life including many species of salmon, sturgeon, eel, freshwater fish, and shellfish.

 Philip Gearhart (Clatsop Co.
 Historical Society #9139-00G)